 In India, operating a Dairy Industry does not necessitate hiring highly skilled labour.
 The number of mature cows and female buffaloes in a dairy or gaushala can be classified into five categories: Category-I (up to 25 animals), Category II (26–50 animals), Category–III (51–75 animals), Category–IV (76–100 animals), and Category–V (above 100 animals).
 The municipal veterinarian and dairy development departments' registration is also required for setting up the dairy farm.
 Depending on where the dairy farm will be located, one must contact the Municipal Corporation Department or a nearby panchayat to obtain a licence to begin a dairy farm.

-Documents required for Setting up a dairy Industry
+Necessary Papers required for Setting up a dairy Industry

 Small-scale dairy and dairy product processing is included in the Orange Category because it has the potential to pollute the air and water.
 The manufacturing of dairy products and milk processing are included in the red category of industries built as integrated projects.
-The following documents will be required while setting up a Dairy Industry
+The following necessary papers will be required while setting up a Dairy Industry

 Stage 1: Setting up a Dairy Processing Plant